chharvey/momentjs.com/docs/moment/07-customization/16-dow-doy.md

   });
 ---

-`Locale#week.dow` should be an integer representing the first day of the week, 0 is Sunday, 1 is Monday, ..., 6 is Saturday.
+`Locale#week.dow` should be an integer representing the first day of the week, 0 is Sunday, 1 is Monday, &hellip;, 6 is Saturday.

 `Locale#week.doy` should be an integer. `doy` is used together with `dow` to determine the first week of the year. `doy` is calculated as `7 + dow - janX`, where `janX` is the first day of January that must belong to the first week of the year.